-The covered employee, spouse or other family member is responsible for informing the State of Connecticut of a divorce, legal separation or a child losing dependent status under the State sponsored group health plan.
+The covered employee, spouse or other family member is responsible for informing the State of Connecticut of a divorce, legal separation or a child losing dependent status under the State-sponsored group health plan.
 The Plan requires that notification must be made within 31 days from the date of the event or the date on which coverage would be lost under the terms of the Medical Benefit Plan because of the event.
-This notification must be made to the personnel or payroll office of the employing agency or in the case of a retiree to the Retiree Health Insurance Unit of the Healthcare Policy & Benefit Services Division.

-In most cases a child will cease to qualify as an eligible dependent the last day of the calendar year in which he/she reaches age 26.
-However, coverage may be lost sooner as the result of a divorce, legal separation or, in the case of a child who was under the legal guardianship of a covered member, upon the child's attainment of age 18 or the termination of the guardianship, whichever first occurs.
+In most cases, a child will cease to qualify as an eligible dependent the last day of the calendar year in which he/she reaches age 26.
+However, coverage may be lost sooner as the result of a divorce or legal separation.

-If this notification is not provided within 60 days from the date of the even or the date on which coverage would be lost under the terms of the Medical Benefit Plan because of the event, rights to continuation coverage may be forfeited.
+If this notification is not provided within 60 days from the date of the event or the date on which coverage would be lost under the terms of the Medical Benefit Plan because of the event, rights to continuation coverage may be forfeited.

-The employing agency is responsible for notifying the COBRA administrator of termination of employment, reduction in hours or death
+The Participating Employer is responsible for notifying the COBRA administrator (Anthem BCBS) of termination of employment, reduction in hours or death.